bintracker/bintracker/libmdal/docs/schemta.md

 Conversely, you can define new assembly level symbols with the `add-symbol!` and `add-local-symbol!` procedures, which take a symbol identifier and a value as arguments.

-The current origin address can be retrieved with the procedure `current-origin`, which takes no arguments.
+The current origin address can be retrieved with the variable `current-origin`.

 Returned assembly code can in turn contain s-expression directives, though the usefulness of this may be questionable.